Nathan LaFayette: Professional

-LaFayette was drafted by the St. Louis Blues in the 3rd round (65th overall) of the 1991 NHL Entry Draft.
+LaFayette was drafted by the St. Louis Blues in the third round (65th overall) of the 1991 NHL entry draft.
 He scored his first NHL point, an assist, on January 14, 1994 vs. the Edmonton Oilers setting up a two-on-one for Craig Janney and Brendan Shanahan, and Shanahan scored the goal.
 The Blues had intended for LaFayette to play at their minor league affiliate, the Peoria Rivermen, for the whole season, but due to injuries, he played 38 NHL games with the Blues before being traded.

 On March 21, 1994, LaFayette was traded with teammates Bret Hedican and Jeff Brown to the Vancouver Canucks in exchange for the rights to Craig Janney.
 After sitting out the first four playoff games for Vancouver, he recorded nine points in the next 20 games.
 He tied his Vancouver Canuck teammate, Bret Hedican, for the +/- lead in the 1994 playoffs with a total of +13.
-He remains best known as the player who hit the post in the final minutes of the 1994 finals between the Rangers and the Canucks in Game 7.
+He remains best known as the player who hit the post in the final minutes of the 1994 Final between the Rangers and the Canucks in game seven.

 On April 7, 1995, Lafayette was traded to the New York Rangers for goaltender Corey Hirsch.
 He played five games with the Rangers, while playing 57 games with their minor league affiliate, the Binghamton Rangers.

 On March 14, 1996, LaFayette was again part of a blockbuster trade, going to the Los Angeles Kings with Ray Ferraro, Ian Laperrière, Mattias Norstrom and the Rangers' 1997 4th round pick (99th overall - Sean Blanchard), in exchange for Jari Kurri, Marty McSorley, and Shane Churla.
 During his time there, he played right wing as well as center.
 Lafayette suspects that he suffered two concussions in one game with the Los Angeles Kings, which contributed to his hockey career being cut short.
 He retired in 1999 after splitting the season between the Kings and the Long Beach Ice Dogs.